 This section 4.55(2) modification has been lodged with Council to modify the development consent issued by Council for the operation of Wild's Gravel Quarry.
 The operation of the quarry was approved by Council in 2004 (DA 342/2002).
 The current consent permits the operation of the quarry until 8 June 2024, with a maximum extraction rate of 100,000 tonnes per annum.
-This application seeks approval to extend the operation of the quarry for an additional 20 years to 2044, however Council staff recommend that the extension be limited to 20 years (to 31 January 2040).
+This application seeks approval to extend the operation of the quarry for an additional 20 years to 2044, however Council staff recommend that the extension be limited to 31 January 2040.

-The application also seeks to consolidate an approval issued by Council for the operation of a concrete batching plant on the same site under DA 96/2017 into a single consent.
+The application also seeks extend the approval issued by Council for the operation of a concrete batching plant on the same site, under DA 96/2017, and to consolidate the two consents